JLL moves to new Melbourne office

 State-of-art technology to support sustainable operations.

-Being green is the name of the game in our new office which has been aligned to the requirements for achieving 6-star Green Star, and WELL Platinum, certifications – the highest that can be achieved for both.
+The sustainability initiatives in our Melbourne office are aligned to the requirements for achieving 6-star Green Star, and WELL Platinum, certifications – the highest that can be achieved for both.

 Our office is powered by 100% renewable energy, but we’ll only use the energy we need.
 Sensors throughout the office control the lighting as well as capture data on how and when people are using spaces.